dheepakshakthi/Games/Gravity_Simulation_Unity/Readme.txt

 You cannot play this directly.
-Host it privately in an platform like itch.io
+Host it privately in a platform like itch.io